-Home / SMSFs / SMSF pensions / SMSFs: How to start a pension
+Home / SMSFs / SMSF pensions and lump sums / How to start a pension in your SMSF

 SMSF trustees have a lot of flexibility when starting a pension for a fund member.
 For instance, they can decide what assets will be supporting the pension and, together with the member, can determine how much pension will be paid.